Culture of Turkey: Poetry

 Tevfik Fikret (1867–1915) was a prominent Turkish poet of the late Ottoman era.

-Poetry is the most dominant form of literature in modern Turkey.

 The 'folk poetry' as indicated above, was strongly influenced by the Islamic Sunni and Shi'a traditions.
 Furthermore, as partly evidenced by the prevalence of the still-existent ashik ("aşık" or "ozan") tradition, the dominant element in Turkish folk poetry has always been song.
 The development of folk poetry in Turkish—which began to emerge in the 13th century with such important writers as Yunus Emre, Sultan Veled, and Şeyyâd Hamza—was given a great boost when, on 13 May 1277, Karamanoğlu Mehmed Bey declared Turkish the official state language of Anatolia's powerful Karamanid state; subsequently, many of the tradition's greatest poets would continue to emerge from this region.

-Recaizade Mahmud Ekrem (1847–1914) was another prominent Turkish poet of the late Ottoman era.

 There are, broadly speaking, two traditions of Turkish folk poetries;